 Location: Nezu Shrine

-Admission: ¥200
+Admission: ¥500

 Flower festivals are a huge visitor draw for shrines and temples, and Nezu Shrine’s Tsutsuji Matsuri or Azalea Festival coincides with the blooming of over 3000 azalea plants in its 300-year old garden.
 The entry fee is nominal, but gives you access to a large garden of azalea bushes stretching as far as the eye can see, ranging from shades of cream and pink to deepest fuchsia.
 Have a beverage at the teahouse (open for two weeks between) and various performances throughout the month at the shrine.

-Browsing for bargains at a flea market. © shuzo serikawa
+Browsing for bargains at a flea market © shuzo serikawa

 Event: Oedo Antique Market

-Location: Tokyo International Forum (Tokyo Station Area/Marunouchi Area)
+Location: Tokyo International Forum

 Admission: Free